-As darkness fell on the 27th at Yudam-ni, Captain Wilcox's Company B, 7th Marines, which had been patrolling South Ridge, under heavy attack.
-Lieutenant Colonel Davis, commanding the 1st Battalion. received permission from Litzenberg to take a company to extricate Wilcox.
-Davis led Charlie Company, less one of its rifle platoons and commanded by Captain

-John F. Morris, down the MSR to positions across the road from Hill 1419.
+As darkness fell on the 27th at Captain Wilcox's Yudam-ni, Company B, 7th Marines, which had been patrolling South Ridge, attack. came under heavy Lieutenant Colonel Davis, com-Battalion. manding the 1st permission from received Litzenberg to take a company to extricate Wilcox.
+Davis led Charlie Company, less one of its rifle platoons and commanded by Captain John F. Morris, down the MSR to positions across the road from Hill 1419.
 Baker Company pulled itself loose from its engagement and Davis took it back into Yudam-ni, leaving Morris' Charlie Company to occupy Hill 1419-about two miles south of the incomplete perimeter.
 With less than a full company, Morris organized a crescent-shaped defense on an eastern spur of Hill 1419, well below the crest.